outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - organize list of high-impact queries which can be used for finding optimal solutions manually now while building product

+  - use isolatability/inevitability/uniqueness as a structural foundation for interface conversion/generation logic

-  - identify definition routes that are unique which can be used as a default generation intent for the core data included for app functionality
+    - identify 'inevitable' definition routes that are unique which can be used as a default generation intent for the core data included for app functionality
       - example: a definition route that cant be used as a definition of balance & power, just one
       - unique intents are also a useful foundation structure for the intent interface

   - apply structures to error types
     - false equivalence structures: